You are here

 The new Union building was completed in 1967 on the corner of 15th Street and Sage Avenue.
 Ample space to accomodate the needs of the entire student body was provided.
 It included a snack bar, a bookstore, a plethora of meeting rooms, offices, etc. The new Rensselaer Union was finally opened to students on May 1, 1967.

-Today, the Rensselaer Union is a thriving hub of campus life.
-It sponsors club activities, campus programming, performing arts, athletics, and fitness opportunities for all members of the Rensselaer community.
+The Union has gone well beyond its original purpose of promoting athletics, and now sponsors club activities, campus programming, performing arts, athletics, and fitness opportunities for all members of the Rensselaer community.
 The Union is undoubtedy unique, and through its entire history, it has been student-run.
 Hopefully, the Rensselaer Union will continue to support new and exciting things at Rensselaer.